-Further information: <a href="https://www.sruc.ac.uk/connect/about-sruc/policies-compliance/complia
+Further information: www.sruc.ac.uk/connect/about-sruc/policies-compliance/compliance/compliants-handling-procedure/

-3.19 Fraudulent Applications
+3.21 Fraudulent Applications

 All applicants have a responsibility to ensure the information submitted on their application is accurate and up to date.
 The decision to offer a place is based on the information contained in the application and where it is discovered that an applicant has submitted incorrect or inaccurate information as part of their application, SRUC will investigate further and reserves the right to withdraw the offer of admission or withdraw a student who has already enrolled.